How to Find Volunteer Opportunities in Minneapolis Right Now

 Checking in on our vulnerable neighbors, friends, and family members is one of the most important ways to help out in the community right now.
 Elderly and immunocompromised groups have been living in greater levels of isolation for months now, leaving them at greater risk of loneliness and depression.
 If you have a loved one living in isolation (or simply overwhelmed by the stress that comes with living in a pandemic), be sure to give them a call or schedule a chat through the window to keep connected and encouraged.

-Additionally, if you have elderly neighbors, consider volunteering some time to pick up and deliver groceries for them so they don’t have to worry about the risk of infection while picking up essential items.
+Additionally, if you have elderly neighbors in Minneapolis, consider volunteering some time to pick up and deliver groceries for them so they don’t have to.

 There’s a way to volunteer for everyone who cares about Minneapolis